KeithHenry/chromeExtensionAsync/README.md

 This library wraps Chrome extension API callback methods in promises, so that they can be called with `async` and `await`.

-Once activated against the Chrome API each callback function gets a Promise version, so if `apiMethod` requires a callback `apiMethodAsync` will return a `Promise` instead.
+Once activated against the Chrome API each callback function gets a `Promise` version.

 ## Examples
 For instance, to get the current active tab: